gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 * fume extractor
 * paper towels
 * isopropyl alcohol
+* brush
+* container that can hold the PCB
 * (optional) hairdryer or hot air tool
 * (optional) magnifying glass or microscope